 Can Xanax Make Anxiety Worse?

-Millions of people in the United States alone face anxiety and panic attack disorders on a daily basis.
-It is estimated that at least 300 million global citizens are struggling with at least one form of anxiety.
+Millions of people in the United States alone face anxiety and panic attack disorders daily.
+It is estimated that at least 300 million global citizens are struggling with at least one form of anxiety as per a study by Tim Newman published in Medical News Today in 2018.
 For those who are suffering from anxiety attacks or panic disorders, being prescribed a benzodiazepine such as Xanax can provide short-term relief and enough time to regain control of one’s mind and emotions.

 Understanding the inner workings of Xanax and how it can potentially trigger anxiety in some individuals is essential before determining if Xanax, commonly known as Alprazolam, is right for you.